dmlarionov/RabbitMQ.TraceableMessaging-example1/README.md

 2. Need example for drilling down from unsuccessful entry point (API gateway) request through backend microservice dependency calls to find out request failure root cause and figuring out how distributed tracing can benefit for you.
 3. Learn how to implement microservices over message bus with [RabbitMQ.TraceableMessaging](https://github.com/dmlarionov/RabbitMQ.TraceableMessaging).

+You don't need to know C# to reach first 2 goals.

 # Preparation

 ## Create Application Insights